Harvesting and Processing

-Only small-scale activity will be supported.
-This has been specified as businesses that harvest or extract less than 10,000 tonnes of roundwood per annum or timber processing equipment with less than 5,000 tonnes per annum of output.
+Under Aim 1 only small-scale activity will be supported.
+This is specified as businesses that harvest or extract less than 10,000 tonnes of roundwood per annum or primary timber processing equipment with less than 5,000 tonnes per annum of output, or secondary processing equipment with less than 500 cubic metres per annum of output.

 There is no grant funding available for skills training.

 - private and / or other forest owners

 - social enterprises

 - forestry contractors

 Grant aided forest tree nursery and ground prep equipment must be based in and used in Scotland.

 Applicants can work individually or collaboratively.
 Co-operative market development work must clearly be of benefit to more than one company.